SAINTS and Sinners Cemetery

 Who We Are

-We are 2 Registered Historic African American Cemeteries in Oak Hill, FL.
+We are two Historic African American Cemeteries in Oak Hill, FL.
 The cemeteries are owned by Oak Hill Saints and Sinners Cemetery, Inc. which is a Florida Non-Profit.
 We are dedicated to the preservation and restoration of these cemeteries.

 Our History

-William “Bill” Williams is one of the founders of Oak Hill.
+William “Bill” Williams was the first African American settler and one of the founders of Oak Hill, FL around 1863.

 William staked a claim on land from the Mosquito Lagoon all the way to the Cypress Swamp aka Turnbull Hammock.
 The area, possibly 100 acres, became known as Bills Hill.

 William was an orange farmer.
-He opened his home for a church and school for the growing Black community.
+He was known as a devout Christian and opened his home for a church and school for the growing Black community.
+When Henry Flagler was building his railroad, William gave land in the 1890s so that the railroad could continue through Oak Hill to help grow the economy of the small town.
 He gave land to start the cemeteries known as Saints and Sinners.

 Loading Comments...